 Academics must come second, because if your child does not feel safe and happy in the school, they will learn nothing, no matter how bright they are.
 ‘A bunch of GCSE results are useless for anyone who can’t leave their bedroom,’ adds Kiran Hingorani, CEO of Swalcliffe Park School, a residential school for autistic boys.

 A specialist or special school can be an all-round happier experience for a child with autism.
-The environment is set up with much smaller class groups, better staff to student ratios, teachers are trained in ASD and associated behaviours and are able to differentiate the teaching to the individual, for example enabling a child to learn through his special interests.
+The environment is set up with much smaller class groups, better staff to student ratios, teachers are trained in neurodiversity and associated behaviours and are able to differentiate the teaching to the individual, for example enabling a child to learn through their special interests.
+In addition, timetables are designed with attention breaks and sensory needs in mind.

 On one school visit we saw a boy who was intensely motivated by anything to do with flight but would not engage with regular lessons.
-Staff adapted his teaching so that he learned geography through plotting flight paths, literacy through writing pilot’s logs, etc. In addition, timetables are designed with attention breaks and sensory needs in mind.
+Staff adapted his teaching so that he learned geography through plotting flight paths, literacy through writing pilot’s logs, etc.

 A growing number of special schools now cater for high functioning autism where children can sit a full set of GCSEs or alternatively take other qualifications such as BTECs if they are likely to crumple in the all-or-nothing nature of a final GCSE exam.